t18d/HuangSupplement/docs/dictionary.md

 ## phonetic loan
 … _vs_ **phonemic loan**

-The term **phonemic loan** originated as a mistranslation in the writings of scholars who don't understand English.
+The term **phonemic loan** originated as a mistranslation from Mandarin in the writings of scholars who don't understand English.
 Loanwords are never created on a phonemic basis.

 ## semantic inversion